-After Florida shooting, phones rang unanswered where victims fell
+Florida shooting suspect 'always seemed like the unstable type,' ex-classmate says

 Loved ones posted photos of missing students on social media, seeking their whereabouts.

 "This is Jamie Guttenberg a student a Stoneman Douglas High.
 If you see her please have her call her parents ASAP.
-Praying for all of the families and kids.
-Please keep posts to sharing and positive messages with prayers," Michelle Wiseman Kredi posted on Facebook.
+Praying for all of the families and kids," Michelle Wiseman Kredi posted on Facebook.

 The suspect

-Cruz was identified via security cameras at the school, the sheriff's office said.
-He initially mixed in with the crowd of students to try to get away, but it didn't work, according to a law enforcement source.

-Police are investigating his digital footprint, and what they've found so far is "very, very disturbing," Israel said.
+Police are investigating Cruz's digital footprint, and what they've found so far is "very, very disturbing," Israel said.

 The suspect used a .223 caliber, AR-15 style firearm in the shooting, which he bought in the past year after passing a background check, a source told CNN's Evan Perez.